 The Flat Wizard offers the possibility to automate flat image capture.
 It takes multiple exposures until it finds an optimal exposure time for the settings specified.
 There is also Multi Mode.
 Multi Mode automates flat acquisition for each filter for users with electronic filter wheels.

 Flat Wizard takes 3 test exposures and attempts to calculate the optimal exposure time for a flat image by using linear extrapolation.
-Should that not be sufficient to derive a suitable exposure time, it will continue to take test exposures until it can determine the optimal exposure time.
+Should that not be sufficient to derive a suitable exposure time, it will continue to take test exposures until it can determine the optimal exposure time or will ask to adjust the parameters when it fails to find one.

 - The most recent flat image is displayed in this area while determining the optimal flat exposure time.
 Note that this area will not be updated once the optimal exposure time is determined.
 This is to speed up the flat acquisition process.